All Episodes

 This was Jim Webb's bill.

-The uh the measure would have mandated rest periods for troops equal to the length of time.
+The measure would have mandated rest periods for troops equal to the length of time that they spent on combat tours.

 Now, folks, this is a huge defeat.

-This was a surprise because this the Democrats thought they would make hay with this because this was couched as support for the military.
+This was a surprise because this, the Democrats thought they would make hay with this because this was couched as support for the military.

-Yeah, we love the troops, we support the troops, and we love them so much that when we bring them home, we want to keep them here for as long as they were there in the first place.
+We support the troops and we love them so much that when we bring them home, we want to keep them here for as long as they were there in the first place.

 And they are not the commander-in-chief, and they don't set these policies.